illonaaddae/Note-taking-web-app/CODE_WALKTHROUGH.md

 **Q: What is the spread operator?**
 A: `...` syntax to spread array/object elements.
 Used for copying, merging, and immutable updates.

+**Q: How do you ensure users only see their own notes?**
+A: Using document-level permissions in Appwrite.
+When creating a note, we set `Permission.read(Role.user(userId))` so only that user can access it.
+This is more secure than filtering by userId because it's enforced at the database level.

+**Q: Why use OAuth2 Token flow instead of Session flow?**
+A: The session flow (`createOAuth2Session`) uses cookies, which are blocked by browser privacy features, especially on iOS Safari.
+The token flow (`createOAuth2Token`) passes credentials via URL parameters, then we create a session from those tokens.
+This works across all browsers.

+**Q: How does the toast notification system work?**
+A: We dynamically create a toast element with icon, message, optional action link, and close button.
+It animates in using CSS transitions, auto-removes after 4 seconds, and can be manually dismissed.
+Action links allow navigation (e.g., "Go to Archived Notes") directly from the toast.

+**Q: What is a confirmation modal and why use it?**
+A: A modal dialog that asks users to confirm destructive actions (delete, archive).
+Prevents accidental data loss.
+We use a custom modal instead of `window.confirm()` for better UX and consistent styling.

 ---